MultiPoolMiner/MultiPoolMiner/README.txt

 The bad news first:
 - NVIDIA hardware only!
 I don't own AMD hardware myself.
 Sponsors are welcome ;-).
-  AMD users: If you have time and you would like to help making it wiok with AMD hardware too please update this thread: https://github.com/UselessGuru/MultiPoolMiner/issues/23
+  AMD users: If you have time and you would like to help making it work with AMD hardware too please update this thread: https://github.com/UselessGuru/MultiPoolMiner/issues/23

 - Monitors crypto mining pools and coins in real-time and finds the most profitable for your machine